basis-technology-corp/tcl-regex-java/README.md

 * Parity testing using REX test suite

+* The 'lookingAt' and 'matches' features are done by fabricating an extra pattern with a ^ on the front.
+However, for some possible flag values, this won't work. it needs support inside of Runtime (an ExecFlag) to bail if the first char does not match.

 ### Code structure ###

 * Get rid of 'Guts' and 'Runtime', sink all this into RegExp.